kushagrbhatia0315-dot/DEVJAMS-project/README.md

 ## 🚀 Usage & Judge Evaluation (Google Colab)

-For hackathon judges, the easiest way to evaluate this project end-to-end is via Google Colab.
  Open a blank [Google Colab Notebook](https://colab.research.google.com/) and run this **all-in-one cell** to download the code, train the XGBoost model, and expose the Streamlit UI to the web:

 ```python
 # 1. Clone Repo & Install